Business and Remote: How to Operate Efficiently and Securely

 More on this topic – in our special first-hand experience blog post.

-The COVID-19 pandemic and the global quarantine has stimulated the development of the remote work culture.
+The COVID-19 pandemic and the global quarantine have stimulated the development of the remote work culture.
 According to the surveys, 98% of employees want to continue working remotely, at least partially.
 This means that companies should not only address the issue of temporary readiness for remote working but also consider the current conditions as a new working paradigm.
 Today, businesses must adapt their processes, systems, and approaches to meet the demands of the transforming market and ensure high productivity in the future.

 Contact our experts to receive an extensive consultation about services and solutions that can help your business embrace the remote work model.